akraino-edge-stack/regional_controller-api-server/src/site/docs/api.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Update the Hardware Profile identified by ``uuid``.
-The user is allowed to modify the description or yaml fields of the Hardware Profile.
+The user is allowed to modify the name, description and yaml fields of the Hardware Profile.
-The *yaml* field may not be modified if the Hardware Profile is in use.
+The *yaml* field may not be modified if the Hardware Profile is in use by a Node.
+The content provided to the PUT operation, in either YAML or JSON form, should consist of just those fields to be modified.

 ===========  ======================================================================
 Return Code  Reason